ibm-cloud-docs/key-protect/cli-reference.md

 * **`-f, --force`**

-   Delete a key, with force, which is used to delete a key that has "registrations."
-Registrations are associations between root keys and other cloud resources, such as Cloud Object Storage (COS) buckets or Cloud Databases deployments.
+   Any key that has "registrations" (associations between root keys and other cloud resources, such as Cloud Object Storage buckets or Cloud Databases deployments) can still be deleted using the force flag.

    For more information, see [kp registrations](#kp-registrations)